Can you remember your first time?

 According to the Oxford English dictionary, disorder means ‘an illness that disrupts normal physical or mental function’.
 They describe injuries because they skew the order of things in the body.

 Therefore, musculoskeletal disorder is a collective term for injuries that affect the muscular (musculo) and skeletal systems of the body including bones, cartilage, joint, muscles, tendons. ligaments, fascia and bursa.

-The musculoskeletal system like the other systems of the human body have various structures.
-These structures work together to give us frame, stability and movement.
+The musculoskeletal system like the other systems of the human body has various structures.
+These structures work together to give us frame, stability, and movement.
 Hence, the musculoskeletal system is called the Locomotive System.

 The musculoskeletal system is made up of;

 Muscles contract to produce movement.
 It’s the body’s locomotive engine.

 Injuries of the muscles are called Strain or ‘Pulled’.

 Joints are the junction where bones meet and movement occurs.

 Injuries to the bones are called fractures.
 There are different types of fractures.